Author has written 4 stories for Harry Potter.

 Hermione/Anyone besides Harry - No one is a match for Hermione, but Harry comes the closest!

 Harry/Any Male Character - I'm not a homophobe, I support Harry/Hermione/Luna, and I don't think that they are simply his wives and don't enthusiastically enjoy each other when he isn't around or is trying to get his strength back.
-I just don't see it.
+I also support slash, I'm not a fan, but I support your right to create whatever story you want.
+I just don't see it or want to read it.
 Not that I ever saw Dumbles as gay either, but any slash fics with Harry don't sit well with me, especially ones with Harry paired up with people he hates and should kill or males that are damn near Harry's father.

 Fics that are billed Harry/Hermione and turn out that Harry or Hermione is really someone else Polyjuiced.
 That's rape, and I have no tolerance for rape.
 Hence my hatred of Love Potions.